Contact Us | Search

 The emergent technology of microgrids operating in conjunction with well-established utility grids has been under development by various researchers around the world.
 However, its effective extension to rural electrification in remote areas poses particular challenges.
 In order to provide higher levels of resilience in the face of climate change, significant amount of energy should be drawn from renewable sources such as solar, wind, and hydropower.
 A higher level of variability of such sources on a daily, weekly, monthly, and seasonal basis presents additional operational challenges in balancing supply and demand while ensuring reliable supply to customers.
 In addition, the microgrid needs to be equipped with a revenue settling mechanism among various power generating, power consuming, and service entities to create a sustainable energy ecosystem, leading to a business model that can grow in the absence of external subsidies with minimal overhead.
 Ethiopia is in step with the goals of the Power Africa program aiming to increase electricity generation in the country significantly by adding various centralized hydro, solar, wind and geothermal power plants, as well as large-capacity power transmission lines.
 However, this development has to be coupled with appropriate retail distribution models that are compatible with the realities of sparseness in geography and undeveloped markets in order to ensure that the capacity additions reach the target populations.
 This research project will identify appropriate capacity development in the technology of microgrids as the key enabler to set out an electrification pathway for the large percentage of people living in rural Ethiopia.
 The project will be leveraged with various ongoing activities at BDU, as well as by the U.S. collaborators.

-Summary of Recent Activities
+Final Summary of Project Activities

-The main objective of this project was to develop a microgrid research center at Bahir Dar University by establishing a laboratory scale microgrid test-bed and a field-site proving ground in the village nearby Bahir DAR city.
+The main objective of this project was to develop a microgrid research center at Bahir Dar University by establishing a laboratory scale microgrid test-bed and a field-site proving ground in the village nearby Bahir Dar city.

 PEER Cycle 3 Grant Recipients